 Al Hussein Mosque is located just a short distance from downtown Cairo, in an area of the city known as Old Cairo or Islamic Cairo.
-The area is home to several very popular Cairo Tourist Attractions, including a number of historical mosques, as well as the famous Khan el-Khalili Bazaar where traders have been selling their wares ever since the 14th century.
+The area is home to several very popular attractions, including a number of historical mosques, as well as the famous Khan el-Khalili Bazaar where traders have been selling their wares ever since the 14th century.
+While some of our Cairo tour packages include a visit to this mosque, not all of them do.
+We can however add it to any itinerary of your choice.

 Al Hussein Mosque is perhaps best known for the fact that it is home to the world’s oldest complete manuscript of the Quran.
 It is also believed to house the head of Hussein, the grandson of the prophet Muhammad who was killed by the Umayyads in Iraq in 680.
 Today, Al Hussein Mosque is considered to be one of the holiest Islamic places in all of Egypt.